The Best Smart Coffee Machine In 2022

 Switch off timer

-The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m not sure, but I will try to learn & I’ll update this accordingly.
+The EU regulation (that the UK still appears to be operating under at the moment from what I can gather?) for auto-off times on domestic coffee machines is 15 minutes, so whether or not you’ll have the full functionality as per the demo version of the app, I’m unsure, but I will try to learn & I’ll update this accordingly.

 Milk first or coffee first